minvws/nl-mgo-app-web/README.md

-│    ├── data-services      # HTTP client for making requests to data services │    ├── fhir-client        # A basic HTTP client for making requests to a FHIR server │    ├── fhir-data          # Helpers for parsing FHIR data structures and generating "health ui schema"'s │    ├── fhir-types         # Collection of TypeScript types for dealing with different Fhir (version) elements │    ├── intl               # Contains all the text content and translations for the MGO app and the "health ui schema"'s │    └── tailwind           # MGO Tailwind theme
+│    ├── data-services      # HTTP client for making requests to data services │    ├── fhir-client        # A basic HTTP client for making requests to a FHIR server │    ├── fhir-data          # Helpers for parsing FHIR data structures and generating "health ui schema"'s │    ├── fhir         # Collection of TypeScript types for dealing with different Fhir (version) elements │    ├── intl               # Contains all the text content and translations for the MGO app and the "health ui schema"'s │    └── tailwind           # MGO Tailwind theme
 │    ├── ui                 # UI library for the MGO app